 Deciding when to stop extracting factors or components depends on when very little “random” variability remains in the final solution.
-Various cut-offs have been developed to help researchers make this decision, and involve calculating the amount of variation that is explained by each component/factor (called “eigenvalues”; Field 2009).
+Various cut-offs have been developed to help researchers make this decision, and frequently involve calculating the amount of variation that is explained by each component/factor (called “eigenvalues”; Field 2009).
 Two commonly used methods are Kaiser’s criterion and Cattell’s scree test.
 Kaiser’s criterion retains components with eigenvalues >1.0; meaning, each component accounts for more variance than what is accounted for by one of the original variables (Kaiser 1960).
 Scree tests are a graphical technique that plots eigenvalues in a simple line plot.
 The number of components or factors to extract is visually estimated from the scree plot by finding the point where the line begins to level off; all components to the right of this point are considered random “noise” and should therefore be excluded (Cattell 1966).

 Although scree tests and Kaiser’s criterion are relatively simple to implement (perhaps contributing to their common usage by researchers), they can lead to spurious solutions.
 When components/factors are simple and strong, scree plots work quite well, but they are fundamentally subjective, and consequently lead to under- or over-extraction, particularly as the line of the plot begins to asymptote (Zwick and Velicer 1986).
-In simulations, scree tests are correct in only 41.7% of cases (Zwick and Velicer 1986).
+In simulations, scree tests were correct in only 41.7% of cases (Zwick and Velicer 1986).
 Thus, it is recommended that scree tests only be used alongside other methods.

 While scree tests have maintained some utility over time, Kaiser’s criterion has not, a fact that has been known for some time (Revelle and Rocklin 1979).
 First, Kaiser’s criterion is only appropriate to use with components, not factors.
 Moreover, whereas scree tests are subjective, Kaiser’s criterion is arbitrary: there is no empirical reason why a component slightly greater than 1 ought to be retained while a component with an eigenvalue just below 1 should not (Courtney 2013).
 Kaiser’s criterion has shown tendencies, depending on the circumstances, toward over-extraction and, to a lesser degree, under-extraction (Zwick and Velicer 1986).
 These biases are in part due to the observation that the number of components retained by the criterion more strongly reflects the number of variables included in the analysis than any attributes of underlying latent variables (Gorsuch 1983).
-In simulation, Kaiser’s criterion leads to a success rate of 8.77% and fails to extract the correct number of components in more than 90% of cases (Ruscio and Roche 2012); yet, this criterion has remained the default for popular statistics software, such as IBM SPSS (Field, 2009).
+In simulation, Kaiser’s criterion leads to a success rate of 8.77% and fails to extract the correct number of components in more than 90% of cases (Ruscio and Roche 2012).
+Yet, this criterion has remained the default for popular statistics software, such as IBM SPSS (Field, 2009).

 In light of the deficiencies associated with scree tests and Kaiser’s criterion, many alternative methods have been developed.
 A select few include complexity (Hofmann 1978), Standardized Root Mean Square Residuals or SRMR (Hu and Bentler 1999), the Empirical Bayesian Information Factor or empirical BIC (Schwarz 1978), Revelle and Rocklin’s (1979) Very Simple Structure (VSS), and Horn’s (1965) parallel analysis (PA).